IDA-TUBS/pycpa/doc/index.rst

 What pyCPA is not
 -----------------
-pyCPA cannot and won't obtain the worst-case execution time of a task there is and will be no support for any specific protocols (e.g. Ethernet, CAN, ARINC, AUTOSAR, etc.).
+pyCPA cannot and won't obtain the worst-case execution time of a task.
+Also, there is and will be no support for any specific protocols (e.g. Ethernet, CAN, ARINC, AUTOSAR, etc.).
-Contact `Symtavision <http://www.symtavision.com>`_ if you need commercial support for any protocols.
+Contact `Symtavision <http://www.symtavision.com>`_ if you need commercial support for any protocols or anything else that is beyond academic use-cases.

 Indices and tables